Xiangqi: History

 Some Sinologists and Chinese historians prefer an alternative hypothesis, according to which xiangqi originated in China and then spread westwards, giving rise to Indian and Persian chess.
 Specifically, it has been claimed that Xiangqi arose during the Warring States period and was patterned after the array of troops at the time.
 David H. Li, for example, argues that the game was developed by Han Xin in the winter of 204–203 BC to prepare for an upcoming battle.
 His theories, however, have been questioned by other chess researchers.
 The earliest description of the game's rules appears in the story "Cén Shùn" (岑順) in the collection Xuanguai lu (玄怪錄), written by Niu Sengru in the middle part of the Tang dynasty.

 Xiangqi is the same as it is today from Southern Song dynasty.

 Janggi of the Korean Peninsula originated from xiangqi.

+The entire Xiangqi board and its features are often linked to the Chu–Han Contention: